z3phydev/Printabag/JOURNAL.md

+## Total Time Spent - About 3 Hours

 ## 19/11/2025 6 PM -  Frist Ideas - 10 Minutes
 I've joined a coder club and now I travel with my laptop regulary.
 Most people there have laptop bags but something I took notice to is that they all look the same and have no real creativty.
 And I think to myself, what am I good at, well 3D modeling.
 So now I am here with a idea in my head, now all I have to do is make it. <img width="1000" height="944" alt="image" src="https://github.com/user-attachments/assets/86e88734-c3f7-4ed4-8400-d82785a7bc05" />
 BORING